nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 *  **RSVP Status**: The attendance response status of a guest.
 It can be either confirmed, pending, or declined.
 *  **Tag**: A keyword or label assigned to an entry to categorize and easily filter it within the list.
 *  **Index**: A numerical value representing the position of an entry in a list, used to reference and perform operations on the contact.
+*  **Prefix**: Characters preceding details you input on the command line.
+Eg. n/ for name and e/ for email.

 --------------------------------------------------------------------------------------------------------------------